 And that’s all there is to it!
 Serve with tortilla chips and margaritas.

-1 tablespoon fresh lime juice (about 1/2 lime), plus more if desired
+- 1 tablespoon fresh lime juice, plus more if desired (you'll need about 1/2 lime)

-1. Place unpeeled garlic in a small skillet over medium heat; cook, turning occasionally, until soft and blackened in spots, about 10 to 15 minutes.
-Cool, then slip off skins and mash with a fork.
+- Place the unpeeled garlic in a small skillet over medium heat; cook, turning occasionally, until soft and blackened in spots, 10 to 15 minutes.
+Cool, then slip off the skins and mash the garlic with a fork.

-2. Scoop avocado flesh into a medium bowl.* Add the roasted garlic, diced tomato, cilantro, jalapeno, lime juice and salt.
+- Scoop the avocado flesh into a medium bowl.* Add the roasted garlic, diced tomato, cilantro, jalapeño, lime juice and salt.
 Coarsely mash everything together, being careful to leave some chunks.
-Taste and add more salt and lime juice if desired (you can also add some of the jalapeno core if you want more heat…just add it slowly).
-Transfer to serving bowl and place plastic wrap directly on the surface of guacamole.
+Taste and add more salt and lime juice if desired (you can also add some of the jalapeño core if you want more heat; just add it slowly).
+Transfer to a serving bowl and place plastic wrap directly on the surface of the guacamole.
 Refrigerate until ready to serve.

 - *To prepare the avocados, cut them in half lengthwise.
 Strike the pits with the edge of a sharp knife, twist and loosen to remove.
 Using a small knife, cut a grid in each half (slices should be about 1/2-inch apart), then scoop the cubes of flesh out of the avocado with a soup spoon.